saeedhosan/bright-ai-toolkit/README.md

 ## ⚙️ Installation and Usage

-Note: The Installation and usage process are only available for Bright team.
+Note: The Installation and usage process are only available for Bright team. <br>
 These instructions assume Docker (for Sail) and Node/NPM are installed.

-1. Clone the repository: `git clone [private]`
+1. Clone the repository: `git clone [repo]`
 2. Install PHP/Composer dependencies: `composer install`
 3. Install JavaScript dependencies: `npm install`
 4. Set up environment variables: `cp .env.example .env` and fill in secrets (DB, Stripe, OpenAI, etc.).